sasip-climate/catalog-shared-data-SASIP/forcings/ERA5-1h-Arctic.md

 From 2012 to 2020.

-Available on SUMMER at : `model-forcings/atmo_forcing/ERA5_Arctic/` or [here directly for download only](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/model-forcings/atmo_forcing/ERA5_Arctic/catalog.html)
+Available on SUMMER at : `model-forcings/atmo_forcing/ERA5_Arctic/` or [directly on the opendap for download only](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/model-forcings/atmo_forcing/ERA5_Arctic/catalog.html)

 Contact : Laurent.Brodeau[at]univ-grenoble-alpes.fr